 Other cleanup options

 Ecology supervised cleanups: We provide both formal oversight and approval of cleanups through our supervised cleanup process.
 Cleanup sites that do not qualify for the VCP can contact Ecology’s regional office contacts to discuss supervised cleanup options.

 Independent cleanups without VCP participation: The majority of cleanups in Washington are conducted as independent remedial actions.
 Some doing independent remedial actions choose to work with VCP to receive a No Further Action opinion.
 You may also conduct an independent remedial action without joining the VCP, but there will be no opportunity to get a No Further Action opinion.

-Petroleum-contaminated sites: The Petroleum Liability Insurance Agency (PLIA) provides technical assistance for releases of petroleum or heating oil from tank systems.
+Petroleum-contaminated sites: The Pollution Liability Insurance Agency (PLIA) provides technical assistance for releases of petroleum or heating oil from tank systems.
 PLIA is a separate agency, not an Ecology program.